To establish an Ombudsman

 Their role is recognized under theFifth Republic byArticle IV of the Constitution, which states:

-New forms of “subversion”
+New Forms of “Subversion”

-Today, subversion covers phenomena that are in no way comparable but can be analyzed jointly, in accordance with the above-mentioned legal elements.
-The first that comes to mind is Islamism, whose massacres have placed the country under a state of emergency since November 2015.
-We can also cite the far left, which has created focal points with Zones à défendre (ZADs, or "zones to defend") where the rule of law is suspended, and which has shown itself to be mobile in carrying out acts of violence against property and law enforcement during social movements.
+Today, subversion encompasses phenomena that are by no means comparable to one another but can be analyzed jointly, in accordance with the aforementioned legal elements.
+One thinks first and foremost of Islamism, whose massacres have placed the country under a state of emergency since November 2015.
+We should also mention the far left, which has established strongholds in “Zones to Defend” where the rule of law is suspended, and which has proven capable of mobilizing to commit acts of violence against property and law enforcement during social movements.

-Partial and uncoordinated probe means
+Partial and uncoordinated probe methods

 An independent and effective administrative authority